 If you enjoy history and culture, you’ll love visiting the Archeological Zone of Tulum.
 This is one of the few historical attractions in town so if you want to take a break from lounging on the beach, head over to the Tulum Ruins and be taken back in time to an ancient Mayan civilization.

-Compared to other ruins that we have visited in Mexico, Archeological Zone of Tulum was one of the smallest Mayan Ruins.
+Compared to other ruins that we have visited in Mexico, the Archeological Zone of Tulum was one of the smallest Mayan Ruins.
 But located next to the turquoise blue ocean what Tulum Ruins may lack in size they make up in the jaw-dropping scenery.

-Archeological Zone of Tulum was built around the 13-15th century and was part of the Mayan trade system.
+The Archeological Zone of Tulum was built around the 13-15th century and was part of the Mayan trade system.
 The Tulum Ruins is one of the best-preserved Mayan coastal cities and is easily accessible from Tulum by bike or taxi.
 Tulum Ruins are highly visited so try to get there early to beat the crowds and the heat.

-The main attractions of the Tulum Ruins are the El Castillo pyramid that used to serve as a lighthouse and the Temple Of The Frescoes.
+The main attractions of the Tulum Ruins are the El Castillo pyramid which used to serve as a lighthouse and the Temple Of The Frescoes.
 Tulum Ruins is also home to very cute local animals called coati and hundreds of giant iguanas that casually lounge on top of the ruins bathing in the sun.

 This archeological site is not very big but you will be doing a lot of walking in open areas so make sure to bring plenty of water, a hat, and sunscreen.
 These ruins also offer access to a secluded beach behind them.
 Come wearing a bathing suit so during your visit you can jump into the ocean to cool down from the heat.